hugo-lau/DEC_Project1_Spotify_ETL/project-plan.md

 ## Solution architecture

-Following is the descriptive solution architecture diagram for implementing ETL on Spotify API
+Following is a high-level solution architecture diagram for implementing ETL on Spotify API.
+The solution will deploy two containers, one supporting a python pipeline and another supporting sql.

 ![images/Solution_Architecture.png](images/Solution_Architecture.png)

-1. Python & Pandas was used for:
+1. Python, Jinja, Pandas was used for:
     1. Extracting the data about artists, songs, albums, new releases.
-Pipeline is set to run on a regular schedule
-    2. Transforming data -> drop unnecessary columns, rename columns.
+    2. Transforming data -> drop unnecessary columns, rename columns, sorting data.
     3. Load data to our postgres database.

 2. PostgreSQL DBMS was used for storing all our data: artists, songs, ids

 3. AWS RDS was used for hosting and managing our postgres database.

-4. SQL was used for creating views off of the data that is loaded
+4. SQL was used to query and create reports off the datasets loaded in PostgresQL.

 5. Docker was used to containerize our pipeline